yuxizzz/HistoLearn/README.md

 ## Contributions:

--   Provide a paragraph clearly indicating the name of the author of the package and contri- butions from the author.
--   Outline contributions from other packages/sources for each function.
--   Outline contributions from generative AI tool(s) for each function.
-    Include how the tools were used and how the results from AI tools were incorporated.
--   Remember your individual contributions to the package are important.

-Author: Yuxi Zhu
-- Designed and implemented the full codebase and pipeline for the package.
-- Conducted data preprocessing to prepare example embeddings and structured training/test datasets.
-- Authored all documentation, vignettes, and example workflows.

-External package contributions
-- stats: PCA computation.
-- caret: k-NN model training and cross-validation.
-- ggplot2, GGally: visualization functions.

-Example data
-- derived from Kather et al. (2018) and processed using the pathology foundation model from Chen et al. (2024).
+This package was designed and implemented by Yuxi Zhu.
+The workflow is inspired by the common practice outlined in Chen et al. (2024).
+All documentation and example workflows were written by Yuxi Zhu.
+The example data is derived from Kather et al. (2018) and processed using the pathology foundation model UNI from Chen et al. (2024).
+The author conducted data preprocessing to prepare example embeddings and structured training/test datasets.
+The stats package is used for PCA computation; caret is used for k-NN model training and cross-validation. ggplot2 and GGally are used for visualization.

-Use of generative AI (ChatGPT-5)
-- Used to refine documentation formatting, debugging code and looking up functions
+ChatGPT-5 from OpenAI was used to polish and format documentation, debug code, and look up functions.

 ## References: